Joining forces is the only way to beat coronavirus spread.Commissioner Thierry Breton

 The Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs plays an important role in this regard, within its remit.
 We are contributing to the Commission’s economic response to the outbreak, ensuring the exchange of essential protective equipment on the internal market, as well as helping affected industries mitigate the effects of the coronavirus outbreak.

 We are securing an adequate European stock of health and medical supplies, including personal protective equipment (PPE).
-Our aim is to ensure that health care professionals and all others who need it have access to protective equipment such as masks, gloves and overalls, ventilators and other medical devices as well as pharmaceutical products.
+We aim to ensure that health care professionals and all others who need it have access to protective equipment such as masks, gloves and overalls, ventilators and other medical devices as well as pharmaceutical products.

 We are in continuous contact with producers of protective equipment and urging other businesses to convert their existing facilities to produce protective equipment.
 The aim is to increase the production of face masks, gowns, coveralls, goggles and gloves.
 We are identifying available stocks, mapping EU manufacturing facilities and their capacities, and following the evolution of the supply and demand.
 At our urgent request, the European Committee for Standardization (CEN) and the European Committee for Electrotechnical Standardization (CENELEC) agreed to make several European standards for certain medical devices and personal protective equipment freely available.